22 Benedictions and Blessings in the Bible (With Meanings & Uses)

 Benedictions are some of the most beautiful and powerful words in Scripture.
 They offer reassurance, peace, and a reminder of God's faithful presence.
 Many churches use them at the close of worship services, but their purpose reaches far beyond ritual.
 They are gifts, divinely inspired words of blessing that speak to the heart of who God is and what God desires for us.

-This post explores 22 biblical benedictions.
-We immediately see the breadth of both Old and New Testament blessings.
-It also gives preachers, worship leaders, and everyday Christians nearly two dozen options to speak life and peace into the world around them.
+This post explores 22 biblical benedictions from both Old and New Testaments.
+It gives preachers, worship leaders, and everyday Christians nearly two dozen options to speak life and peace into the world around them.
+Whether closing a service, blessing a child, or encouraging a friend, these ancient words carry divine power to comfort and commission.

 The word "benediction" comes from the Latin bene (well) and dicere (to speak).
 A benediction is literally a "good word" or a blessing.
-In Scripture, benedictions are spoken by priests, prophets, apostles, and even Jesus.
+In Scripture, benedictions are spoken by priests, prophets, apostles, and even Jesus himself.

-They are often placed at the end of letters or acts of worship to send people forth with a sense of peace, grace, and divine favor.
-The most well-known example is probably the priestly blessing of Numbers 6, but the New Testament letters are also full of them.
+Benedictions often appear at the end of letters or acts of worship to send people forth with a sense of peace, grace, and divine favor.
+The most well-known example is the Aaronic blessing of Numbers 6, but the New Testament letters overflow with them as well.

 22 Biblical Benedictions with References and Reflections